-Since that time I wanted to share my art and make people happy with my art just as artists before me had made me happy.
+Since that time I wanted to make people happy by sharing my art just as artists before me had done and made me happy.

-My art always has been a way to communicate, show and share.
+My most recent art is heavily influenced by a dramatic event that took place in 2013.
 Very unexpectedly my mom was diagnosed with colon cancer and only a few days after her diagnosis she died.

 In the period shortly after this I felt cut off from the world, as if the wind could just pick me up or blow right through me.

-Everything that grew and died and in death made it possible for other beings to live.
+Everything that grew and died and in death made it possible for other beings to grow and live.
 I started to feel rooted again.

 My art became about sharing these experiences.
 Sharing my love for nature, its beauty and the overwhelming force that nature, or life itself, truly is.